HAWinther/MG-PICOLA-PUBLIC/README.md

  - Requires [GSL (GNU Scientific Library)](https://www.gnu.org/software/gsl/)

- - Compile the code as make -f Makefile.model and run as mpirun -np 1 MG\_PICOLA\_MODEL paramfile.txt.
+ - Compile the code as make Makefile MODEL=FOFR (DGP, BRANSDICKE, MBETA, etc.) and run as mpirun -np 1 MG\_PICOLA\_MODEL paramfile.txt.
 See [paramfiles](paramfiles) for some example parameter-files and the [documentation](doc/note.pdf) for more information.

  - To implement a new model see [src\_v3/user\_defined\_functions.h](src_v3/user_defined_functions.h).
 The code have LCDM, LCDM with (wa,w0) parametrization, Jordan-Brans-Dicke, f(R), nDGP and general (m(a), beta(a)) models included so far + massive neutrinos.